genehemias/ShortWorkout/README.md

 Planned features:
 - make it 'dark mode' (black background with white text)
 - modularize/organize the javascript a bit better
-- display an illustration or .gif for each excercise
 - splash a banner when the cycle is complete
 - make the number of excercises configurable based on user input/setting
   -  within reason: minimum of 5, maximum of 25(?)